The /etc/nsswitch.conf file on each system specifies the policy for name service lookups (where data is read from) on that system.

-When using the Solaris managements tools in a name service environment, you might impact many users with a single operation.
-For example, if you delete a user in the NIS name service, that user is deleted on all systems that are using NIS.
+When you use the Solaris management tools in a name service environment, you might impact many users with a single operation.
+For example, if you delete a user in the NIS or NIS+ name service, that user is deleted on all systems that are using NIS or NIS+.

 If different systems in your network have different /etc/nsswitch.conf configurations, unexpected results might occur.
 So, all systems to be managed with the Solaris management tools should have a consistent name service configuration.